 Inventory is listed on a company’s balance sheet as an asset.
 That’s why the inventory definition from an accounting perspective takes into account the specific phases of production.
 Because inventory’s value is recorded and reconciled based on its place in the production pipeline.

-Inventory, in that sense, is all the raw materials inventory, work in process inventory, and finished goods inventory that a company acquires and produces.
+Inventory, in that sense, is all the raw materials inventory, work in process inventory, decoupling inventory, and finished goods inventory that a company acquires and produces.
 Each of those types of manufacturing inventory can be recorded on the balance sheet separately.
 That’s why it’s a particularly apt inventory definition from an accounting angle.

 Inventory Definition Economics